ddlite92/BlenderPipelineTools/README.md

-# monstaPurgeSC
+# Pipeline tools
-Purging scene for Monsta
+All script and documents related to Monsta Blender Pipeline.